aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/patch-code-configuration/patch-code-set-customization/_index.md

 Before we embark on our journey with Aspose.BarCode for .NET, you need to ensure that you have the following prerequisites in place:

 ### 1. Visual Studio
 You should have Visual Studio installed on your development machine.
-If not, you can download it from the [official website](https://visualstudio.microsoft.com/).
+If not, you can download it from the [website](https://visualstudio.microsoft.com/).

 ### 2. Aspose.BarCode for .NET
 You must have the Aspose.BarCode for .NET library.
-You can download it from the [official website](https://releases.aspose.com/barcode/net/).
+You can download it from the [website](https://releases.aspose.com/barcode/net/).
 You can obtain a free trial version from [here](https://releases.aspose.com/).

 ### 3. .NET Framework
 Your development environment should be equipped with the .NET Framework.
 Make sure you're using a compatible version of the framework.